-Delamination is a separation of composite overwrap layers or strands.
+Delamination is the separation of composite overwrap layers or strands.
 It may also appear as a whitish patch, such as a blister or an air space beneath the surface.
-Delamination is usually a result of an impact, cut or exposure to temperatures of more than 200°F.
+Delamination is typically the result of an impact, cut or exposure to temperatures of more than 93°C.

-Level 1 damage: Light damage, such as a small area where the fiberglass is frosted, does not require repair (see "Level 1 impact," above).
+Level 1 damage is light damage, such as a small area where the fibreglass is frosted, does not require rework (see Level 1 impact above).
 The cylinder may be returned to service.